goeb/smit/README.md

 Some of the main features of Smit are:

 - Easy customization of properties
-- Innovative "one-click" sorting interface, more advanced than most other trackers
-- Rich text
+- "One-click" multi-column sorting
 - Uploaded images displayed as thumbnails
 - Advanced searching (including full text searching)
+- Rich text, with preview
 - Exporting contents to HTML, CSV, PDF (via the browser's capability)
 - Multiple projects support
+- Bookmark-friendly URL
+- Trigger of external program on new entry
+- Custom tags on entries
 - Self-Contained: Smit is a single stand-alone executable

 ## Supported platforms